vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ## 3. Getters

-Our composables always return the properties:
+Our composables always return the following properties:

 - a field that contains the response - when you load or modify the state of the given feature, we generate a new response that is being returned by composable.
 It always has a proper name that refers to its purpose eg. cart, products, category etc.
 - `loading` - field that indicates loading state